cerebris/jsonapi-resources/README.md

 end
 ```

-JR also supports sorting primary resources by fields on shallow relationships.
+JR also supports sorting primary resources by fields on relationships.
-To sort on these fields you must `include` the model in your request.

 Here's an example of sorting books by the author name: